PDLPorters/pdl/README.md

 ## Notes

-Directory structure:

-`Basic/`
-: The stuff that makes `use PDL` work, including demos which are a showcase for PDL: type `demo` at the perldl prompt.

-`Basic/examples/`
-: Sample programs using PDL

-`Basic/utils/`
-: Utilities relating to PDL

-`Graphics/`
-: The stuff that allows PDL to make pictures

-`IO/`
-: The stuff that PDL needs to write and read various file formats

-`Libtmp/`
-: The stuff that PDL would still be useful without but which makes PDL even more useful

 Comments are welcome - so are volunteers to write code and documentation!
 Please contact the developers mailing list `pdl-devel@lists.sourceforge.net` ([subscription info](https://pdl.perl.org/?page=mailing-lists)) with ideas and suggestions.